ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/Manually create volume for Cinder in OpenStack.md

-# Manually create raw volume for Cinder in OpenStack
+# Manually create volume for Cinder in OpenStack

 ### About this tutorial
 Cinder is volume block service of OpenStack private cloud platform.
 In this tutorial, we'll see how to assign hard disk space, as a storage, to Cinder.